Eric is a lifelong fan of NFL football who has followed the game for over 40 years.

 Is No. 69 banned in the NFL?

 No, the NFL has not banned the number 69.
 However, the NBA apparently does not issue the number.

 How much does it cost for an NFL player to change numbers?

 If an NFL player changes his number on short notice (just prior to a new season) he is financially responsible for any unsold jerseys with his old number.
 This could end up costing a player a great deal of money, depending on his popularity.

-Some of the more famous NFL players who will wear new jersey numbers for the 2021 season include Jalen Ramsey (changed from 20 to 5), Emmanuel Sanders (17 to 1), Julio Jones (11 to 2), Darius Slay (24 to 2), and Leonard Fournette (28 to 7).
+Some of the more famous NFL players who changed jersey numbers for the 2021 season included Jalen Ramsey (changed from 20 to 5), Emmanuel Sanders (17 to 1), Julio Jones (11 to 2), Darius Slay (24 to 2), and Leonard Fournette (28 to 7).

 Here is an ongoing list.

 Many fans and players are thrilled to see the NFL relax its jersey number rule.
 Players who wore single-digit numbers in college can now carry that number into the NFL.
 It adds a bit of fun that will make for a more interesting league on some level.

 It will also solve the problems it is meant to address.
 As rosters expand, and more numbers are retired, teams need more options for current players.